AttwellBrian/face-access-control/training-data/README.md

-This data is taken from http://robotics.csie.ncku.edu.tw/Databases/FaceDetect_PoseEstimate.htm
+The training data is taken from http://robotics.csie.ncku.edu.tw/Databases/FaceDetect_PoseEstimate.htm

+Look inside the Android project to see which photos are used.

 It had good text labels, so it was easy to programmatically pick through.